SaftIng/safting.github.io/doc/phpframework/querycache.md

 - Query result
 - SPARQL Query itself

-As you can see, there is a back-reference from the element of the query cache container to the graph URI and triple pattern, we talked about above.
+As you can see, there is a back-reference from elements of the query cache container to the graph URI and triple pattern, we talked about above.

 ## Restrictions